leahsheila2-svg/Fundamental-Valuation-Crown-Paints-Kenya-PLC/README.md

 - ROE: 26.7%
 - Dividend Yield: 5.0%

-# Download Full Valuation Model:
+- Download Full Valuation Model: Fundamental Valuation - Crown Paints Plc.xlsx

 ##  Conclusion
 This project demonstrates how financial modeling can be used to assess company valuation by combining intrinsic and relative approaches.